Tag Archives: publishing

 Kathy’s recap (with permission) is as follows:

-1) Finish your book before you ever submit it to anyone and that means a clean, well written copy that has been edited, free of any mistakes.
-I don’t want anyone calling me to tell me about their book that they have not finished or as an author have anyone calling me to tell me my publisher misspelled Ruston, Lousiana.
+1) Finish your book before submitting it to anyone, and that means having a clean, well-written copy that has been edited and is free of mistakes.
+I don’t want anyone calling me to tell me about their book that they haven’t finished, or as an author, have anyone calling me to say that my publisher misspelled Ruston, Louisiana.

-2) Create a look, brand yourself as a professional author.
-For me it’s big hair, Tiaras, and leopard print, my Pulpwood Queen signature look.
+2) Create a look and brand yourself as a professional author.
+For me, it’s big hair, Tiaras, and leopard print, my Pulpwood Queen signature look.
 It’s hard to forget someone if they look the part.
 Dress for success.
-Men wear a killer suit, women create your own signature style.
+Men wear killer suits, and women create their own signature styles.
 No gift was ever as happily received as one that is magnificently wrapped.
-No matter how great the gift, if it comes in a Wal-mart bag, well there is not much enthusiasm.
+No matter how great the gift, if it comes in a Walmart bag, well, there is not much enthusiasm.

 3) Gather your tribe.
-Friends, family, clients, network people.
-Since I started my Pulpwood Queens Book Club, that’s a given, but I am also a member of The First United Methodist Church and Rotary International, I let the word get known to them that I have a book and will speak.
-But don’t limit yourself there, area book clubs the best word of mouth, (which is to me, STILL, the best advertising in the world.
+Friends, family, clients, and network people.
+Since I started my Pulpwood Queens Book Club, that’s a given, but I am also a member of The First United Methodist Church and Rotary International, so I let them know that I have a book and will speak.
+But don’t limit yourself there, area book clubs have the best word of mouth, (which is to me, STILL, the best advertising in the world.
 Free program = big book sales.

 4) Think outside of the bookselling box.
-If you wrote a book on underwaterbasket weaving well for goodness sakes, contact YMCA’s, swim clubs, basket weavers, craft shops.
-Volunteer to give a demonstration and then send out a press release when it is going to happen.
-If you don’t have a media list.
-Take a day to call every newspaper, radio station, email blogger, what is their contact for press releases.
-Hmm, that’s how I did it and it worked.
+If you wrote a book on underwater basket weaving, well, for goodness’ sake, contact YMCA’s, swim clubs, basket weavers, and craft shops.
+Volunteer to give a demonstration, and then send out a press release announcing the event.
+If you don’t have a media list, take a day to contact every newspaper, radio station, and email blogger to gather their contact information for press releases.
+Hmm, that’s how I did it, and it worked.
 And if they don’t respond to your press release, follow up with a personal phone call.
-Be polite, don’t burn bridges.
-They may not choose to feature you this time but The Wall Street Journal calls me now periodically for quotes.
+Be polite, and don’t burn bridges.
+They may not choose to feature you this time, but The Wall Street Journal calls me now periodically for quotes.

 5) BONUS TIP!
 If you have a secret talent, share that talent.
-On my Beauty and the Book Show which you can watch all twelve on YouTube.com.
+On my Beauty and the Book Show, you can watch all twelve on YouTube.com.
 I asked authors to share if they had a secret talent.
-Fire baton twirl, can say all the President’s names in under a minute, you name it!
-The audience loved those moments, make you stand out from the million book authors published a year and have some big time fun while you are doing it!
+A fire baton twirler can say all the President’s names in under a minute, you name it!
+The audience loved those moments, making you stand out from the million book authors published a year and having some big-time fun while you are doing it!

 And there you have it, great tidbits from the queen herself!
 Overall, it was a great conference.